Drone photography has been the fastest growing photography trend in recent years.

 Manual mode is necessary for windy conditions, as this will give you the most control over images that you need to capture quickly.
 For more information, click here.

 Landscapes are a great starting point for your drone photography.
-They are a great place to practise as they stay where you want, as you manoeuvre around and over the scenery.
+They are a great place to practice as they stay where you want, as you maneuver around and over the scenery.

 Here, you have time to tweak your exposures and pinpoint a perfect vantage point.
 The choices of photographs depend on the scene.
 A bird’s eye view and low horizon shots will work perfectly.